 Lecture Videos: All lecture videos can be found on Blackboard.
-Students are expected to have watched the lecture video(s) assigned for each day on the tentative calendar, filled in the class notes, which are also found on Blackboard, and have organized questions to ask in class each day over the lesson(s) assigned.
+Students are expected to have watched the lecture video(s) assigned for each day on the tentative calendar, filled in the class notes, which are also found on Blackboard, completed (or nearly completed) the homework assignment(s) on MyMathLab, and have organized questions to ask in class each day over the lesson(s) assigned.
 All of this must be done PRIOR to attending class.

-Grading: Tests (4 total) 50% Grading Scale: A 90-105
+Grading: Tests (4 total) Homework Participation Labs/Quizzes 50% 7% 7% 16% Grading Scale : A 90-105 B 80-89 C 70-79 D 60-69

-Homework 8% B 80-89

-Participation 7% C 70-79

-Labs/Quizzes 15% D 60-69

 Final Exam 20% F 59 or below

 Bonus Tests 5%

-^{}Note: Students must justify answers or show work on all problems to receive full credit.
+Note: Students must justify answers or show work on all problems to receive full credit.

-Homework: All homework assignments will be on MyMathLab, an online homework system, that is access through Blackboard.
-Homework is to be completed by the due dates posted on each assignment.
+Homework: All homework assignments will be on MyMathLab, an online homework system, that is accessed through Blackboard.
+Homework is to be completed by the due dates posted on each assignment, but should be completed (or nearly completed) prior to coming into class.
 No late homework will be accepted.
 The use of any mathematical solving apps/programs (i.e. PhotoMath, etc.) is strictly prohibited and can result in academic dishonest proceedings.
 All work in this class must be your own!!
 Three low homework grades will be dropped at the end of the semester.